Cordell Hull: Early life and education

 The Davis-Hull House in Carthage, Tennessee.
 The house was built by merchant Calvin Davis in 1889, and purchased by William Hull (the father of Cordell Hull) in 1906.

 Cordell Hull was born in a log cabin in Olympus, Tennessee, which is now part of Pickett County, Tennessee, but was then part of Overton County.
 He was the third of the five sons of William Paschal Hull (1840–1923) and Mary Elizabeth Hull (née Riley) (1841–1903).
 His brothers were named Orestes (1868), Sanadius (1870), Wyoming (1875), and Roy (1881).

 According to John Gunther, Hull's father had tracked down and killed a man because of a blood feud.
-His mother was a descendant of Isaac Riley, who was granted 200 acre in near Byrdstown in Pickett County, for Revolutionary War service, as well as Samuel Wood who emigrated from Leicestershire, England on the ship Hopewell and fought in the Virginia Militia.
+His mother was a descendant of Isaac Riley, who was granted 200 acre in near Byrdstown in Pickett County, for Revolutionary War service, as well as Samuel Wood who emigrated from Leicestershire, England, on the ship Hopewell and fought in the Virginia Militia.
 Hull's mother's family (Riley-Wood) had numerous ancestors who fought in the Revolutionary War.
 Hull devoted a section in his memoirs "Cabin on the Hill" to dispelling an old rumor that his father was part Cherokee Indian, and subsequent documented family history has confirmed his ancestry.

+Hull recalled in his memoirs that growing up in rural Tennessee that "Each person stood solidly by his politics and religion.
+Father and all of his people were Democrats of the strictest sect from the Civil War on".
+Like almost all white Southerners of his generation, Hull was a committed Democrat as white Southerners of his era could not bring themselves to vote for the Republicans, the party of Abraham Lincoln.
+Growing up, Hull was deeply influenced by the ideas of Thomas Jefferson and he always defined himself as a "Jeffersonian Democrat".
+Hull wrote in his memoirs that: "I had become greatly interested in Jefferson's philosophy and preachments.
+I took the basic principles of Jefferson and molded them into my own tenets of political thought and action.
+I learned from memory large extracts from the Declaration of Independence, Jefferson's first inaugural address, and the Bill of Rights in the Federal Constitution, modeled on the Virginia Bill of Rights.
+I believed that the final achievement of five hundred years' struggle for Anglo-Saxon liberty was written in these axioms and principles".
+In rural Tennessee in the 19th century, violence was extremely common and socially accepted, which greatly influenced Hull when he was growing up.
+He grew up in a world where the law was weak and a "might is right" philosophy prevailed as fraud and force rather than justice and fairness were the main criteria for social success.
+Hull accepted that most people were self-interested, dishonest and selfish, and that the only way to maintain order in a world that was nasty and brutish was the strict application of the law, which had to be upheld by force.